Bankole2000/hubFindr/README.md

   2) Allowing empty search inputs eliminated the need for hinting, error/success messages, alerts etc - making a more seamless experience imho.
   3) I wanted to make the 404 page easier to reach.
 And
   4) (Most importantly) this is the behaviour of the actual github website.
 All search fields can be submitted blank/empty (try it).
 * **Fonts**: The Gihub website uses the Segoe UI font.
-This is not the font I used, due to my general preference for google fonts, and is probably the most significant difference between the **HubFindr** profile page and the actual github website.
+This was not the font I originally used, due to my general preference for google fonts, and is probably the most significant difference between the **HubFindr** profile page and the actual github website. ***Update***: Decided to change it to segoe just to be more similar
 * **Dark Mode**: I could have implemented this fairly easily (and I imagine some other challenge entries probably would/did), but I decided against it so as not to come off as being overly extravagant/pedantic.

 ## Known Bugs / Issues